 In a recent Caribbean Business article, Efrén Rodríguez Martínez, wrote about our Puerto Rican based company- a digital consultancy with real experience in service design, software engineering, and emerging technologies.
-He shared our current journey; our evolution through international markets.
+He shared our current journey; our evolution through international markets and how Wovenware accelerates companies digital change for companies based in US.

 How have we achieved this?
 We dedicate ourselves to developing tailor-made Cloud and AI solutions that solve real-world problems with our talented team using their multidisciplinary experiences in the field.